-However, in order to involve women groups in sustainability and certification programs, the cocoa industry will also have to change their current selection procedures.
-Today, sustainability programs are a very volume-driven business, where supply chain actors mainly select the low hanging fruits; the largest and best organized suppliers.
-This means that women cooperatives are generally out of scope as their scale of operations in cocoa is often too small (<25 Mt) to be considered.
-The lack of working capital is a serious root cause; cash crops like cocoa require deep pockets, and as long as women cooperatives don't get access to pre-finance or sustainability programs, they will be restricted to staple crops at a very low scale.
-This is a vicious circle: with the increasing number of cooperatives getting certified, women groups get surpassed as they can't afford similar advantages for their members.
+However, in order to involve women groups in sustainability and certification programmes, the cocoa industry will also have to change its current selection procedures.
+Today, sustainability programmes are a very volume-driven business, where supply chain actors mainly select the low hanging fruits; the largest > and best organised suppliers.
+This means that women cooperatives are generally not taken into consideration as their scale of operations in cocoa is often too small (<25 Mt).
+The lack of working capital is a serious root cause; cash crops like cocoa require deep pockets, and if women cooperatives don't get access to pre-finance or sustainability programmes, they will be restricted to low-scale staple crops.
+This is a vicious circle: with an increasing number of cooperatives becoming certified, women groups are bypassed as they can't afford similar advantages for their members.

 Gender empowerment is receiving increasing attention from the cocoa industry.
-Various sustainability programs have started to register more women in farmer cooperatives, or support staple crop cultivation by women groups to increase revenues and improve nutrition and food security.
-In practice, however, this often brings limited change to the financial capacity and decision-making of women, as incomes and program premiums often end up in the pockets of their husbands, and staple crops generally show a lower profitability compared to cash crops.
+Various sustainability programs have started to register more women in farmer cooperatives or support staple crop cultivation by women groups to increase revenues and improve nutrition and food security.
+In practice, however, this often brings limited change to the financial capacity and decision-making of women.
+Incomes and programme premiums often end up in the pockets of their husbands, and staple crops generally show a lower profitability compared to cash crops.

 Very few initiatives exist where women groups are actively supported in up-scaling their cash crop business, like the trade of cocoa.
-In 2015, Cocoanect signed a partnership with the Ivorian Federation of Female Coffee and Cocoa Producers to enroll women cooperatives in our sustainability programs and up-scale their cocoa business.
-To realize this in a cost-efficient way, we connect women groups with larger well-organized buying companies to train them on entrepreneurship and organization management.
+In 2015, Cocoanect signed a partnership with the Ivorian Federation of Female Coffee and Cocoa Producers to enrol women cooperatives in our sustainability programs and up-scale their cocoa business.
+To achieve this in a cost-efficient way, we connect women groups with larger well-organized buying companies to train them on entrepreneurship and organization management.
 Through additional support for their logistics and access to micro-credits, we gradually increase the women's capacity until their cocoa volumes are sufficient to fully operate independently.

-The program started with 2 women cooperatives who up-scaled their cocoa business from less than 100 Mt on a yearly basis to a joint volume of 1.158 Mt in year 3.
-A total of 170 ha of improved improved planting materials were distributed to generate additional revenues for the women by selling seedlings.
+The programme started with two women cooperatives who up-scaled their cocoa business from less than 100 Mt on a yearly basis to a joint volume of 1,158 Mt in year three.
+A total of 170 hectares of improved planting materials were distributed to generate additional revenues for the women by selling seedlings.

-Another 5 women cooperatives will be added in the initiative in 2017 and 2018.
+A further five women cooperatives will be added to the initiative in 2018.
 We are also in the process of establishing Village Savings and Loan Associations (VSLA's) with different women groups.
 These associations give women the opportunity to take out micro-loans, to start, or further upscale their business, and are another tool to empower women in cocoa communities.